 With only the one shirt and tie and no time for laundry, I wore the same clothes, including the jacket and boots.

 Every now and then my marketing internship would take me down to the 18th floor, where the writers and editors existed in quiet offices.
 Papers and books spilled off desks and into the halls.
 Stacks of books covered benches in the corridors.
-I was in awe, and I couldn’t wait to get down there.
+I was in awe, and I welcomed every excuse to get down there.

-Sometimes I ventured down there on business of my own.
+Sometimes I ventured to 18 on business of my own.
 Several times, I hand-submitted poems to the poetry editor, who gave me encouraging hand-written notes in response, although she didn’t accept anything.

 Just before Christmas, I met with Justine Cook, who headed the word processing department.
 She was known as the “steel hand in the velvet glove.”
 I’m not sure why I ended up talking to her.
 Pisano had OK’d the move, and Lazarus arranged the interview.